tropicbliss/isimud/README.md

 ### Subscriber

-1. Send the following JSON as text:
+1. Send the following JSON as text via websocket to `/sub`:

 ```json
 {